IgorFurman/PlanYourTrip/README.md

 - `scroll`: Manages the state related to scrolling behaviour of the page.
 - `search`: Manages the state of the search bar.

 ---
+### 🔄 Redux Saga

+Redux Saga is used in the application to manage side effects.
+The main sagas include fetching places, hotels, and restaurants based on the city search.
+It also includes sagas to append to the lists without clearing other lists.
+Sagas are used to handle the asynchronous actions of fetching data from the backend API, making the application more robust and manageable.

+---

 ## 🚀 Installation and Usage